THE DISCOVERY OF AMERICA, AND ILE SAINT JEAN IN PARTICULAR

 But finally we exist in a geographical context that we recognise!

 I had never thought much about the Basque and had no idea that they had built, perhaps throughout many years, structures to accommodate the whale and cod fishery on the Island and to provide shelter to the generations of fisherman who worked on our shores.
-This is a topic that I never lectured about, and which was brought to my attention vividly in recent months by Earle Lockerby, to whom I am most grateful.
-So the Basque portion of this post is my “missing”lecture.
+I am most grateful to Earle Lockerby who made me aware of this chapter in our history – a chapter much longer than I had realised.

 Bakker P., “Basque Pidgin Vocabulary in European-Algonquian Trade Contacts,” Papers of the Nineteenth Algonquian Conference, ed.
 William Cowan, Carleton University, Ottawa, 1988.

 Baxter, James Phinney, A Memoir of Jacques Cartier, Sieur de Limoilou, Dodd, Mead & Company, New York, 1906.

 Cartier, Jacques, with a foreword by Ramsay Cook, The Voyages of Jacques Cartier, University of Toronto Press, Toronto, 1993.